NTT123/pax/README.md

 ### `pax.purecall`

-For convenient, PAX provides the `pax.purecall` function.
+For convenience, PAX provides the `pax.purecall` function.
 It is a shortcut for `pax.pure(lambda f, x: [f, f(x)]`.
 Note that the function also returns the updated module in its output.
 For example: